Saturday, July 08, 2006

 What do we have to fear?

-"Revolution in World Missions," and it has been perhaps the most challenging book I have ever read.
+I am currently reading a book by K.P.
+Yohannan, "Revolution in World Missions," and it has been perhaps the most challenging book I have ever read.
 Yohannan, an Indian pastor living in the United States, is quite frank as he evaluates the church in America from an outsider's perspective.
 He suggests that American Christians have lost touch with the great commission and that our attempts to follow it have been half best at most.

 What if Americans individuals took the great commission seriously and poured everything they had into it?
 What if American church saw the great commission as the single most important goal and purpose of the church and focused everything into that?
 What if Christians in America actually grasped what it means to save a man's soul from eternal suffering rather than "make this temporary life a little more comfortable" with hand outs and gestures of good will? (pg.111) Would entire nations actually turn towards God rather than merely catch up to the living standards of the west?